-Depending on your credit, income, and other factors, you could snag a rate on a SoFi Parent Loan that’s much lower than the 7.00% you’d get with a Parent PLUS Loan.
+Depending on your credit, income and other factors, you could snag a rate on a SoFi parent loan that’s lower than what you’d get with a parent PLUS loan.
+Reducing your interest could save you a good deal of money over the long run.
+That said, a variable rate, unlike a fixed rate, could potentially rise over time.

 Since SoFi offers an easy pre-application online, it’s worth it to check your rates.
 This preliminary rate quote won’t affect your credit score, and you’ll see what rate you could be eligible for.

-If it’s a lot lower than the one you’d have on a Parent PLUS Loan, it could be worth going with SoFi.
+If it’s lower than the one you’d have on a parent PLUS loan, it could be worth going with SoFi.

 Besides potentially giving you a lower interest rate, SoFi also saves you money on origination fees; it doesn’t charge any fees for disbursing the loan.

-Parent PLUS Loans, on the other hand, come with a 4.264 percent origination fee.
+Parent PLUS Loans, on the other hand, come with a 4.236% origination fee.
 If you borrowed $20,000, you’d be charged a fee of about $850 once it was disbursed.

 If you’re only taking out a small loan, this origination fee probably won’t break the bank.
 But if you’re taking out a large amount, it significantly increases your cost of borrowing.

-If your payments are too burdensome, you can opt for the Extended Repayment Plan, which lowers your monthly bills by spreading them out over 25 years.
-Finally, if you consolidate your Parent PLUS Loans you can request Income-Contingent Repayment, which caps your bills at 20 percent of your discretionary income.
+If your payments are too burdensome, you can opt for the extended repayment plan, which lowers your monthly bills by spreading them out over 25 years.
+Finally, if you consolidate your parent PLUS loans, you can request Income-Contingent Repayment, which caps your bills at 20% of your discretionary income.

 These plans can be a lifesaver if you’re struggling to make your monthly payments.
 They offer a way to reduce your monthly bills while avoiding student loan default.

-When comparing SoFi versus Parent PLUS Loans, you might also consider the qualification process.
-As a private lender, SoFi’s eligibility criteria is more stringent than the DOE’s.
+When comparing SoFi versus parent PLUS loans, you might also consider the qualification process.
+As a private lender, SoFi’s eligibility criteria is more stringent than the education department’s.